 Analyzing internal knowledge base usage

-There are a number of ways that you can analyze and measure the use of your knowledge base articles, using both built-in dashboards in Guide (provided with Guide Professional and Enterprise), and using Google Analytics (for all Guide plans).
+There are a number of ways that you can analyze and measure the use of your knowledge base articles, using both built-in dashboards in Guide, and using Google Analytics, (for all Guide plans).

 Viewing knowledge base activity is useful to see what your staff are most interested in, but also to see if they are not reading articles that you thought might be useful (see Guide Resources - Reporting for a range of options to explore with reporting).